Introduction - Standards

 Project management, risk management, configuration management, and control of work transferred between facilities and suppliers are other areas where AS9100 has a big impact.
 Often electron beam or laser welding is performed as an outside special process because obtaining the requisite equipment and expertise can be cost-prohibitive for a manufacturer.
 This outsourcing means that there needs to be significant coordination between all parties — customer, welder, sub-component fabricator, cleaner, etc. — during the development of the initial welding solution as well as during the eventual production process.
 Project management is critical during development where any change in design of a sub-component can have a ripple effect causing project delays and cost overruns up and down the supply chain.
 During production, configuration management can have a significant impact on downstream processes such as welding.
 Finally, risk management impacts all processes, projects, and programs by methodically determining possible areas of risk, and steps that can be taken to minimize such risks.

 The Exceptions - Medical Devices and Other Special Cases

 It is important to note that there are other quality standards, both in the public domain and privately maintained, that have different requirements from AS9100.
-The most notably is ISO Standard 13485, which governs the quality management system requirements for the design and manufacture of medical devices.
+The most notable is ISO Standard 13485, which governs the quality management system requirements for the design and manufacture of medical devices.
 The details of this standard are not within the scope of this article. but may be the subject of a future article.
 Suffice it to say that AS9100 and ISO 13485 have many similarities but a few important distinctions.
 Fortunately, EB Industries has always handled parts and assemblies for a large number of customers from a wide array of industries.
 As a result, our quality management system evolved to identify, document, and control these differences.

 EB Industries Quality System Benefits